 They were both instrumental roles in educating Gustave on varied subjects including philosophy, theology, chemistry, and mining.

-Gustave would prepare himself for his entrance exams at engineering colleges by joining the ‘Collège Sainte-Barbe’ in Paris.
+Gustave Eiffel would prepare himself for his entrance exams at engineering colleges by joining the ‘Collège Sainte-Barbe’ in Paris.
 Because of this, he cleared his entrance exams for the École Centrale des Arts et Manufactures and École Polytechnique.
 Both of these institutions were renowned schools in France.

-Gustave would choose to enroll at the ‘École Centrale des Arts et Manufactures’ where he studied chemistry.
+He would choose to enroll at the ‘École Centrale des Arts et Manufactures’ where he studied chemistry.
 In 1855, he completed his graduation earning the thirteenth position out of eighty candidates.

-After graduation, Eiffel had hoped to find work in his uncle's workshop in Dijon.
+After graduation, Gustave Eiffel had hoped to find work in his uncle's workshop in Dijon.
 A family dispute made this impossible, sadly.

 Gustave worked in a few unpaid jobs for a few months after graduation.
 This was to assist his brother-in-law at his foundry.
 His first paid work was a secretary of Charles Nepveu, a railway engineer.